Best Special Education Resource for Expat Families Moving to Austria

 Not all resources are equally useful.
 Before evaluating specific options, here's what a genuinely helpful Austrian special education resource needs to do:

-2. Explains Sonderschule vs. integration rights — Austria operates ten types of segregated Sonderschulen.
-Section 8a of the Schulpflichtgesetz gives parents the right to choose mainstream integration, but schools routinely present Sonderschule as the default.
+Explains Sonderschule vs. integration rights — Austria operates ten types of segregated Sonderschulen.
+Section 8a of the Schulpflichtgesetz creates a statutory choice in covered cases, subject to whether integration can safely and adequately be provided, but schools routinely present Sonderschule as the default.

-3. Addresses the MIKA-D language trap — the resource must explain how to prevent a temporary language barrier from becoming a permanent SPF designation.
-This is the most common misclassification affecting expat children.
+Addresses the MIKA-D language trap — the resource must explain how to prevent a temporary language barrier from being confused with a permanent learning difficulty or SPF designation.
+This is a serious misclassification risk affecting expat children.

 Comparison of Available Resources

 The pattern in the table is clear.
-Free resources describe the system but don't teach you how to use it — government websites state your legal right to choose integration but provide no instructions for exercising that right when a school director pushes back.
+Free resources describe the system but don't teach you how to use it — government websites describe the statutory integration choice but provide no instructions for exercising it when a school director pushes back.
 NGOs produce excellent advocacy materials in German for German-speaking audiences.
 School psychology services are free but staffed by employees of the same authority that makes the SPF designation.
 Remote US/UK consultants are experts in the wrong legal system.
 And international schools — at €15,000 to €28,000 per year — practice selective inclusion and retain the right to reverse admission if needs exceed their capacity, dropping the child back into the public system.

 Free Download